Community is all of us becoming better, together.

 In my class I hope you will feel cleansed and rejuvenated with a sense of inner-peace

 In my journey I've been a life-long spiritual seeker, I found yoga to be an instant “homecoming”.
-So grateful for this practice, I received my 200-hr with Marni Task in 2012 and have been sharing my love of yoga with students ever since.
+So grateful for this practice, I received my 200-hr with Marni Task in 2012 and began sharing my love of yoga.
+Feeling the call to dive even “deeper”, I enrolled in the 300-hr Advanced Yoga Training with Yoga on High in Columbus and completed the program in 2018.
+The magnitude of this practice is both humbling and exciting.
 The beauty and magic of this practice occurs when we take it “off the mat” and into our lives.
 I encourages my students to find the “teacher” in every moment.

 When I'm not teaching, I am a vocalist, HR manager, wine-lover and enjoys spending time with my husband and three beautiful daughters.